 - ½ teaspoon fresh thyme

 - In a food processor, add flour, sugar, herbs and salt and pulse until combined.
 Add butter, cut into 1 inch pieces and pulse until until there are still clumps.
 Add cold water and vinegar and pulse just until the dough starts to come together.
-Place on floured surface and form into a round disk about 1 inch thick and wrap in plastic wrap.
+Place on floured surface and form into two round disks about 1 inch thick and wrap in plastic wrap.
 Refrigerate for at least 2 hours.
+(This makes enough for two galettes, freeze the 2nd one for another time)

 - Cut the squash into 1 inch chunks and mix with olive oil.
 Lay on a baking sheet in a single layer and sprinkle with salt and pepper.
 Roast at 425º for 30 minutes.
 Set aside to cool.